UCLH-DHCT/emap/core/dev/design_choices.md

 - Requires more thought on configuration

-## Options for allowing self-invoked caching calls to be intercepted
+## Options for allowing caching method calls to be intercepted

 ### Self-reference as a Spring @resource